WorkReady subsidised training is available for this course

 - Community Care Worker or Assistant

 Qualifications & skills covered

-This qualification reflects the role of workers in the community who follow an individualised plan to provide person-centred support to people who may require support due to ageing.
+This qualification reflects the role of workers in aged care environments and community care who follow an individualised plan to provide person-centred support to people who may require support due to ageing.
 Work involves using discretion and judgement in relation to individual support as well as taking responsibility for own outputs.

 To achieve this qualification, students must have completed at least 120 hours of work as detailed in the Assessment Requirements of the units of competency.

 Note: Students who successfully complete only one or more units of competency but not the full Qualification are eligible to receive a Statement of Attainment.